The Students’ SDG Pool

 Do you or your association have lots of good ideas for activities based on the UN’s SDGs?
 If so you can apply for funds in the The Students’ SDG Pool.
 The application deadline is October 1, 2020.

-- student-based initiatives and activities,
+- student-based initiatives and activities that are

-- developed and run by SDU’s students,
+- developed and run by SDU’s students and

 What can and can’t you apply for?